cyberwani/blunt-wp-starter-theme/README.md

-The problem is that no generic theme that tries to be all things to all people is going to manage this properly without making the backend so complicated to use that it becomes frustrating.
+The problem is that no generic theme that tries to be all things to all people is going to manage this properly without making the backend so complicated to use that it becomes frustrating to the average user.
 To embrace schema.org markup in WP the developer needs to embrace the idea of custom post types and taxonomies so that separate templates can be used for each schema.org type to be delt with.
 The developer also needs to embrace the use of custom fields so that individual data can be marked up.
 Yeah, you can get the basic data in there with a generic theme, but the more advanced item properties, good luck with that.
 Take a look at the plugin [ACF](http://wordpress.org/plugins/advanced-custom-fields/) for the best way to add custom fields to your post types, or terms, or users, or whatever the 4311 you want to add them to.

 The basic theme templates contain the correct schema.org markup for blogs.
 In the folder cpt-examples you will also find some other templates with markup for